Xiaohan5349/approw-docs-v1/docs/en/guides/access-control/rbac.md

 In the previous step, through resource authorization, we authorized a user (role) to have specific operation permissions on a specific resource.
 When we perform interface authentication on the backend, we can make more fine-grained judgments:

 > Here we take Node SDK as an example.
-We also support SDKs in Python, Java, C#, PHP, etc. For details, please click [here](/reference/)。
+We also support SDKs in Python, Java, C#, PHP, etc. For details, please click [here](/reference/).

 Call the `managementClient.acl.isAllowed` the three parameters are:

 - userId: User ID, the user can be directly authorized to operate on a specific resource, or can inherit the authorized permissions of the role.
 - resource: Resource id.
-For example, `repository:123` represents a code repository with ID 123, and`repository:*` represents a type of resource such as a code repository.
+For example, `repository:123` represents a code repository with ID 123, and `repository:*` represents a type of resource such as a code repository.
 - action: A specific operation, such as `repository:Delete` means deleting the code warehouse.

 ```javascript